Partial and Full Dentures

 As with most dental treatments, there are potential risks and complications involved with dentures.

 You may experience pain, swelling and bleeding when teeth are extracted, dental implants are inserted or teeth are filed in preparation for dentures.
 These are common side effects that will decrease over time and can be treated by your dentist.

 In rare cases, you could react to the local anesthetic administered during appointments.
 Follow the instructions of your dentist in the event of an allergic reaction.

-Full removable dentures should be cleaned regularly and removed while you sleep.
+Full and partial removable dentures should be cleaned regularly and removed while you sleep.
 This enables saliva to bathe your gums, which is important for maintaining a healthy mouth.
 If you do not maintain your oral hygiene, you may experience bad breath, infections or other side effects.